Marinas project stretches over 13 sq km and includes entertainment city called Marina Cube

 Bin Sulayem said: “Cruise tourists coming to Dubai will have the best entertainment facilities waiting for them."

 Dubai welcomed over 625,000 cruise tourists via a total of 157 ship calls during the last cruise season compared to 133 ship calls in 2015/2016 season, an increase of 15 percent.
-The emirate expects to receive more than a million cruise tourists by 2020.For all the latest car news & reviews from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The emirate expects to receive more than a million cruise tourists by 2020.car news & reviews from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.